-Hydrogen’ is becoming an increasingly common term in the energy sector.
-While a hydrogen-fuelled economy presents many opportunities—especially for Australia—it’s only the ‘green’ variety, generated with renewables, that belongs in our zero emissions future.
+Hydrogen is becoming an increasingly common term in the energy sector, often described as being ‘renewable’, ‘green’—or more recently ‘clean’.
+While a hydrogen-fuelled economy presents many opportunities for Australia, it’s only the variety of hydrogen generated with renewables, termed ‘green hydrogen‘, that belongs in our zero emissions future.

-- Only one type of hydrogen, generated through renewable energy, can play a role in our zero emissions future.
+- Only renewable hydrogen, generated through solar and wind, can play a role in our zero emissions future.
 (This is sometimes referred to as “green hydrogen”.)

 - Hydrogen produced using renewable energy would help lower Australia’s emissions, drive a booming export industry, and help replace fossil fuels in energy-intensive sectors like steel-making and transport.

 - As one of the sunniest and windiest countries in the world, why would we invest in any other type of hydrogen?

 WHAT IS HYDROGEN?

 When the term ‘hydrogen’ is used in the energy sector, it refers to a simple molecule of two hydrogen atoms: H2.
 Creating hydrogen uses a lot of energy, and splitting it apart releases that energy again.
 This means that generating hydrogen, then using it, works a little like charging and discharging a battery.

 It isn’t possible for hydrogen to outperform a conventional battery in many areas.
 That said, there is huge potential for hydrogen to replace fossil fuels in areas that are especially energy-intensive or where other zero emissions solutions are unavailable, like steel-making and long-range transport.
 Hydrogen can be used in many other sectors as well, from fertiliser production to simple energy storage to powering fuel cells in cars and ships.